git-town/git-town/website2/src/install.md

 # Installation

-Git Town is distributed as a single self-contained binary.
-It doesn't bundle a Git client but uses the Git installation that you also use on your terminal.
+Git Town ships as a single self-contained binary.
+It doesn't bundle a Git client but uses the native Git installation on your machine instead.

 ## macOS